akeaswaran/akeaswaran.github.io/_posts/2019-12-13-stats-and-stuff.md

 Enough of the high-level philosophical talk -- let's get to the data.
 The following are a few of the explorations/experiments/problems/whatever I've looked at over the past few months.
 I'm providing Connelly's "three principles" where appropriate because:

-1. He's one of the few media personalities that explains their stats methodologies in any capacity, so I want to do the same
+1. He's one of the few media personalities that explains their stats methodologies in any capacity, so I want to do the same.
 2. It would be cool for this to be a collaborative venture to build a more educated college football fandom[^10] (not that I have any clout to do that, per se).
 3. This stuff can get really interesting and I like writing about it, even when it's not Tech-related.